-2 CBHI scheme in Lao PDR
+2. CBHI scheme in Lao PDR

 In Lao PDR, health risk is expected to be an increasing threat to the poor in particularly remote areas (World Health Organization, 2012), where the majority of the population remains dependent on agricultural activities for subsistence and the infrastructure is inadequate.
-Therefore, the government is concerned with strengthening the health system health financing schemes in particular to ensure health equity for all groups in the population.
+Therefore, the government is concerned with strengthening the health system - health financing schemes in particular - to ensure health equity for all groups in the population.

-To improve the health system, the government launched four health financing schemes targeting specific groups in the population, including State Authority Social Security (SASS) for government workers, Social Security Organization (SSO) for salaried private and state-owned enterprise employees, Health Equity Funds (HEFs) for the extreme poor, and Community-Based Health Insurance (CBHI) for non-poor workers in the informal sector (Ahmed et al., 2013).
+To improve the health system, the government launched four health financing schemes targeting specific groups in the population, including State Authority Social Security (SASS) for government workers, Social Security Organization (SSO) for salaried private and state-owned enterprise employees, Health Equity Funds (HEFs) for the extreme poor, and Community-Based Health Insurance (CBHI) for non-poor workers in the informal sector (Ahmed et al., 2013) presented in the 2010 World Health Report.
+There are more and more voices for the benefit of creating a single national risk pool.
+Now, a body of literature is emerging on institutional design and organizational practice for universal coverage, related to management of the three health-financing functions: collection, pooling and purchasing.
+While all countries can move towards universal coverage, lower-income countries face particular challenges, including scarce resources and limited capacity.
+Recently, the Lao PDR has been preparing options for moving to a single national health insurance scheme.
+The aim is to combine four different social health protection schemes into a national health insurance authority (NHIA.
 Among the four schemes, only the CBHI scheme is based on voluntary membership and decentralized implementation.

 As of 2014, only 27.2% of the population was covered by any scheme of the health financing system.
 Moreover, the decomposed coverage by a scheme is rather heterogeneous.
-While the coverage of the SASS and HEF schemes, which targets nearly 26.5% of the Lao population, achieved approximately 85% of the target, that of the HEFs and CBHI schemes made little progress, with only 6.4% of the targeted group enrolled.
+While the coverage of the SASS and HEFs schemes, which target nearly 26.5% of the Lao population, achieved approximately 85% of the target, that of the SSO and CBHI schemes made little progress, with only 6.4% of the targeted group enrolled.
 In particular, the CBHI scheme, which targets approximately two-thirds of the Lao population, achieved only 3.7% of the target by 2014 (National Health Bureau, 2014).
 In other words, the CBHI scheme has the largest target but lowest achievement.
 Therefore, this study intentionally evaluates the CBHI scheme for three main reasons: 1. the scheme is voluntary, 2. the targeted population is mainly the poor in rural areas with limited infrastructure and geographic constraints, and 3. the scheme has made extremely slow progress towards the given target.